egorborisov/mlflow_example/README.md

 You may then use this environment in IDE or just call `jupyter notebook` and then navigate to `modeling.ipynb`.

-> Conda produce platform specific specification so you will probably need to install dependencies manually

-> It's not necessary to create an environment with conda; you can also use poetry or manually install all packages from a `requirements.txt`.
+> It's not necessary to create an environment with conda; you can also use poetry or manually install all packages from a `conda.yaml`.
 However, MLflow has built-in compatibility with conda, which is why we're using it here.

 ## Run MLflow UI
 run from the terminal `mlflow ui --workers 1` to run MLflow with 1 worker on localhost:5000